2004-02-09 11:34:06 -0500 | Java | 14 CommentsNo more tricky integers.

 Methods, fields, constructors

-In case you want to have an enum that goes above and beyond
+In case you want to have an enum

-a glorified int,
+a glorified int

-you can add fields, methods, and constructors to your enum as if it
+you can add fields, methods, and constructors to your enum

 were a class.